maunope/rgbpi_utils/README.md

 - Root access to rgbpi is required to write images, you can use rgbpi_extras to get it (https://github.com/sd2cv/RGBPi-Extra/)
 - (optional) install imagemagick to resize images

-## First very crude version, current capabilities:
+## First  crude version, current capabilities:

 - takes a set of png artwork images and creates copies matching rgppi namign scheme
 - creates box,ingame and title screen images